 - When measured from the ground, the center of the block should be 63 inches from the ground;

-- The left or right side panels can be installed at different heights on the rear panel so that the nodes do not fall in key areas:
+- The left or right side panels can be installed at different heights on the rear panel so that the nodes do not fall in critical areas:

-- The side plate is always installed empty, so its height position will not affect the position of the coupling or the guide area.
+- The side plate is permanently installed empty, so its height position will not affect the position of the coupling or the guide area.

 Build your target

-- Lay five 68-inch boards vertically so that the 10-inch side is flush with the floor.
+- Lay five 68-inch boards vertically, so the 10-inch side is flush with the floor.
 Make sure they are perfectly aligned and joined.

-- Then take two 50-inch boards and lay them horizontally on five vertical boards.
+- Then take two 50-inch panels and lay them horizontally on five vertical panels.
 Place one on top and the other on the bottom.
-Make sure they completely overlap the riser plate and are perfectly aligned with the riser plate.
+Make sure they overlap entirely with the riser plate and are perfectly aligned with the riser plate.

-- Continue to screw the horizontal board into the vertical board using two or three solid wood screws for each board, so that the horizontal board holds the vertical board securely.
+- Continue to screw the horizontal board into the vertical board using two or three solid wood screws for each panel so that the flat board holds the vertical board securely.